 Travel is Good for Our Mental Health

-Not only does travel make us more open minded and compassionate but it does wonders for our mental health.
-It has been proven to not only build emotional resilience, but to allow us as individuals to be in the now, stillness, which is something that we rarely get these days.
+Not only does travel make us more open-minded and compassionate but it does wonders for our mental health.
+It has been proven to not only build emotional resilience but to allow us as individuals to be in the now, stillness, which is something that we rarely get these days.
 When we travel, we are more apt to pay attention to what is around us since it is so fresh and new.
-This is great mental stimulation and relieves stress from the normal activity.
+This is great mental stimulation and relieves stress from normal activity.

 Travel Helps Humanity